Harmonic coordinates: Harmonic radius

 A foundational result, due to Michael Anderson, is that given a smooth Riemannian manifold, any positive number α between 0 and 1 and any positive number Q, there is a number r which depends on α, on Q, on upper and lower bounds of the Ricci curvature, on the dimension, and on a positive lower bound for the injectivity radius, such that any geodesic ball of radius less than r is the domain of harmonic coordinates, relative to which the C^{1, α} size of g and the uniform closeness of g to the Euclidean metric are both controlled by Q. This can also be reformulated in terms of "norms" of pointed Riemannian manifolds, where the C^{1, α}-norm at a scale r corresponds to the optimal value of Q for harmonic coordinates whose domains are geodesic balls of radius r.
 Various authors have found versions of such "harmonic radius" estimates, both before and after Anderson's work.
 The essential aspect of the proof is the analysis, via standard methods of elliptic partial differential equations, for the Lanczos formula for the Ricci curvature in a harmonic coordinate chart.

-So, loosely speaking, the use of harmonic coordinates show that Riemannian manifolds can be covered by coordinate charts in which the local representations of the Riemannian metric are controlled only by the qualitative geometric behavior of the Riemannian manifold itself.
+So, loosely speaking, the use of harmonic coordinates shows that Riemannian manifolds can be covered by coordinate charts in which the local representations of the Riemannian metric are controlled only by the qualitative geometric behavior of the Riemannian manifold itself.
 Following ideas set forth by Jeff Cheeger in 1970, one can then consider sequences of Riemannian manifolds which are uniformly geometrically controlled, and using the coordinates, one can assemble a "limit" Riemannian manifold.
 Due to the nature of such "Riemannian convergence", it follows, for instance, that up to diffeomorphism there are only finitely many smooth manifolds of a given dimension which admit Riemannian metrics with a fixed bound on Ricci curvature and diameter, with a fixed positive lower bound on injectivity radius.

 Such estimates on harmonic radius are also used to construct geometrically-controlled cutoff functions, and hence partitions of unity as well.
 For instance, to control the second covariant derivative of a function by a locally defined second partial derivative, it is necessary to control the first derivative of the local representation of the metric.
 Such constructions are fundamental in studying the basic aspects of Sobolev spaces on noncompact Riemannian manifolds.